 How to complain about animal welfare or the conditions on a farm, welfare requirements when transporting livestock, and other laws about animal welfare.

-To report a concern about the welfare of farmed livestock contact the animal health team:
+Report a concern about the welfare of farmed livestock

 Horses, pets and wild animals